ElisRafet/ProgrammingFundamentalsWithPython-SoftUni/README.md

 # ProgrammingFundamentalsWithPython-SoftUni
-Exercises from the course "Programming Fundamentals with Python".
+Exercises from the course "Programming Fundamentals with Python" - SoftUni.